atk4/data/docs/quickstart.rst

     $m->getRef('Payment')->addField('total_paid', ['aggregate'=>'sum', 'field'=>'amount']);
     $m->export(['name','max_delivery','total_paid']);

-The above code is more consise and can be used together with reference declaration, although this is how it works::
+The above code is more concise and can be used together with reference declaration, although this is how it works::

     $m = new Model_Client($db);